Adamslab/OpenSlider/Bill Of Materials/Readme.md

 # Materials List
+openslider.xyz

 ## Printing

 PETG or ABS is reccomended.
-The tensioning mechanisms and motor mount can warp over time if printed with PLA.
+PLA will work but is not reccomended for the motor mounts or tensioning components.

+No support material is needed, but be sure to calibrate your bridging settings to get cleaner prints.

+0.2mm Layer Height, 3 to 5 perimeters and 25% infill is reccomended.
+Use your own judgement.

 ## Nuts/Bolts:

 An exact list of required fasteners is coming in the future.

+Development of OpenSlider is moving towards four primary fastener types: M3x10mm, M3x20mm, M3x30mm and M5x30mm.

 * 5x M5x30mm Bolts